 The mission, purpose, business definition, and product concept serve to determine the basic philosophy that is adopted by an organisation in the long-run.
 To realise its mission and achieve its purpose, any organisation will have to set objectives and goals to be pursued in the short run.
 The next section deals with objectives and goals.

-3.7.5 Objectives and Goals
+3.7.5 What is a Vision Statement?